 Bouldering is a type of rock climbing in its most bare and raw form.
-Parting with their ropes and harnesses, climbers in bouldering use climbing shoes and a chalk bag to mount rocks, crags, etc. It is easy when boulders climb smaller stones, but the main challenge is when it comes to tricky slopes, head-spinning cliffs, and giant boulders.
+Parting with their ropes and harnesses, climbers in bouldering use climbing shoes, a chalk bag and bring along a couple of bouldering crash pads to mount rocks, crags, etc. It is easy when boulders climb smaller stones, but the main challenge is when it comes to tricky slopes, head-spinning cliffs, and giant boulders.

 Climbers have to prove themselves through a sequence of roadmaps using their wit, strength, balance, and technique.
 There are multiple options available for these nerve-shaking and thrilling activities in the United States.
 This diversity of bouldering extends from world-class standards at Hueco Tanks in Texas to the big wall ascending at El Capitan at Yosemite and others.